 2 – Flag Lowering at Wagah Border

 The Wagah-Attari border crossing is famous for its daily flag-lowering ceremony.
 Men from the Pakistan Rangers and India’s Border Security Force parade in a show of ultra-machismo.
-Expect boot thumping, loud shouting, and death stares, pumping up the crowds from both sides.
+Expect boot thumping and loud shouting pumping up the crowds from both sides.

 If you are visiting from the Pakistani side, you will experience animated crowds chanting ‘Pakistan Zindabad’, while from the Indian side the crowds chant ‘Jai Hind’.
 The crowds back their men and give out thunderous applauses to outdo each other’s side.
 There is plenty of patriotism and rivalry at the border.

 The small parade is accurately choreographed, with hugely built men marching and kicking as high as they can, stomping the ground like they are about to crack open the Earth.
 As the sun sets, both parties synchronize the lowering of the flags and give each other a handshake in a show of mutual respect and cooperation.

 3 – Relive the Glory of Pakistan at the Army Museum

 The Army Museum in Lahore is a newly built museum that showcases the country’s inception, culture, heritage, and its fight towards stability.
 Spanning a large area, the museum hosts several decommissioned helicopters, tanks, and warplanes.

 The museum has beautifully curated statues of the heroes of Pakistan.
 Moving down the gallery, there is a memorial wall, paying tribute to more than a thousand servicemen who sacrificed their lives for the country.